rodmandi/health_api/README.md

             │   TestBaseApp.py
             │   ...
 ```
-This Repository contains an API that uses Python, Flask and Docker for determine the true insurance value of a patient,
-considering information from multiple sources.

-In the folder main contains all the files that uses the "main API", the directory tests,
+In the folder called "main" contains all the files that uses the "main API", the directory tests,
 contains the unit tests cases, for test the application, routing the blueprint for the Flask app,
 the core all the code that we the application is going to use in order to select the "true" insurance value.